lmackenzie94/hono-app-ECS/NOTES.md

 1. `aws sso login --profile admin`
    - This will open a browser window to login to AWS.
 2. `terraform init` from the `terraform` directory
+   - This will initialize the Terraform project and create the workspace, if it doesn't already exist.
-   - This will create a `.terraform` directory and download the necessary providers.
+   - Will create a `.terraform` directory and download the necessary providers.
 3. `terraform plan -out=tfplan`
    - This will show you the changes that will be made to your AWS resources.
    - The `-out=tfplan` flag will save the plan to a file.
 4. `terraform apply tfplan`
    - If running for the first time, this will create the necessary AWS resources.
+     - **NOTE**: the ALB takes a few minutes to be created... be patient.
    - If running again, this will update the existing resources.
 5. Go to ECR in the AWS console and find the repository you created > `View push commands`
    - This will show you the commands you need to run to push your Docker image to the ECR repository.